curiosum-dev/curious_messenger/README.md

+## To run:
+1. Start docker
+2. Run docker-compose up -d to run postgres
+3. run mix phx.server to start the server

-# Fizyl Chat, adapted from:
+## Fizyl Chat, adapted from:

 ### Curious Messenger